ray-project/kuberay/docs/guidance/gcs-ft.md

 ### Prerequisite

 * Ray 2.0 is required.
 * You need to support external Redis server for Ray.
-(Redis HA cluster is highly recommended.)
+Redis HA cluster is highly recommended.
+Please note: While a Redis cluster with a single shard and multiple replicas is supported, clusters with multiple shards are not supported.
+For further details about limitations of using a Redis cluster, refer to this [issue](https://github.com/ray-project/ray/issues/34015).
 ### Enable Ray GCS FT

 To enable Ray GCS FT in your newly KubeRay-managed Ray cluster, you need to enable it by adding an annotation to the